 \section{Implementation Details}

-\paragraph{Tabular Datasets} For tabular datasets, we use XGBoost~\cite{chen2016xgboost} due to its strong empirical performance on structured data.
+\paragraph{Tabular Datasets} For tabular datasets, we use XGBoost~\cite{chen2016xgboost} due to its strong performance on structured data.
 Categorical features are handled using XGBoost's built-in automatic feature processing method, which internally applies appropriate encoding without requiring manual preprocessing.
 Model selection is performed on the secret training set $S$ using five-fold cross validation.
 We conduct a grid search over key hyperparameters controlling model capacity, learning dynamics, and regularization.
 Specifically, we vary the maximum tree depth, learning rate, number of boosting iterations, row/column subsampling ratios, minimum child weight, and the regularization parameter $\gamma$.
 The final model is trained on $S$ using the hyperparameter configuration that achieves the best average cross-validation performance.

 \paragraph{Image Datasets} For CIFAR-10 and CIFAR-100, we train a Wide-ResNet-28-10~\cite{zagoruyko2016wide} model from scratch.
 All experiments are conducted using standard data preprocessing and augmentation protocols.
 Images are randomly cropped with padding and horizontally flipped, followed by normalization.
 We use ImageNet statistics for normalization, which does not introduce privacy leakage.
 For stronger data augmentation, we additionally employ CutMix~\cite{yun2019cutmix} and MixUp~\cite{zhang2018mixup}, where one of the two is randomly applied on each batch.
 The model is trained without dropout.
-Optimization is performed with stochastic gradient descent, with momentum set to 0.9 and weight decay set at $5\times10^{-4}$ for regularization.
-The initial learning rate is set to 0.1 and decayed using a multi-step schedule, with learning rate drops to 20\% of the previous epoch at 60 and 120 epochs.
+Optimization is performed with SGD, with momentum set to 0.9 and weight decay set at $5\times10^{-4}$ for regularization.
+The initial learning rate is set to 0.1 and decayed using a multi-step schedule, with learning rate drops by 20\% at 60 and 120 epochs.
 All models are trained for a total of 200 epochs.
 Mixed-precision (FP16) training is enabled to improve efficiency.